 With a large contingent of Young Eagles, please fly these routes depending on your airspeed: slower planes at 2500 feet at 90 knots inside the ridgeline along Ignacio Boulevard, faster planes at 3500 feet at 100 knots over Marinwood and Lucas Valley.
 These altitudes will reduce the noise impact as we fly over residential areas of Novato and Bel Marin Keys.
 Both routes are clockwise to favor the view of Young Eagles in the right seats.

-We have created User Waypoints for ForeFlight and two flight plan routes: the shorter route at 2500 feet in magenta and a longer route at 3500 feet in cyan:
+If you wish you can import the information into ForeFlight and use an iPad or iPhone to navigate the proposed procedures.
+We have created User Waypoints for ForeFlight and two flight plan routes: the shorter route at 2500 feet in magenta and a longer route at 3500 feet in cyan: The waypoints are intended as “fly by” and not “fly over” points.
+Feel free to use your autopilot HDG and ALT modes to maintain level flight while maneuvering along the flight path.

-We assume everyone has ForeFlight, so here are the steps needed to create these Young Eagle flight plans.
+Here are the steps needed to create these Young Eagle routes.
 You can use the KML file to upload the YE waypoints and the two web links to create the flight plans in Foreflight.
 (Note: these instructions work easiest with iPhones and iPads.
 For other combinations, please contact Rick Beach.)

 - Download this file containing the waypoints for Young Eagles flights: KDVO Young Eagles Waypoints.kml